-Babies and pets can be the best of friends (and make excellent teams for home movies), but it’s important to take precautions when introducing Baby to your pet to keep her as safe as possible – no cats of prey!
+Babies and pets can be the best of friends (and make excellent teams for home movies), but it’s important to take precautions when introducing Baby to your pet to keep them as safe as possible – no cats of prey!
 So before you introduce them, you should ask yourself:

 - Is my pet neutered or spayed?
 Dogs and cats that lack an endgame in their humping are much less likely to be hyperactive and jumpy, both of which are risky pet personalities to have around Baby.